vevladdd/ROE-Waterfall/README.md

 <!-- **These configurations are based on the git versions of Realism Overhaul (at least [`295cdb8`](https://github.com/KSP-RO/RealismOverhaul/commit/295cdb89d03d0fc0276e4b07f167f835be3cf206)) and ROEngines (at least [`03e06e2`](https://github.com/KSP-RO/ROEngines/commit/03e06e29ecfa751fc835ccdff10d483aee4f51a7)).
 Using the release (i.e., CKAN) versions of these mods will break certain plumes.** -->

-1. **If you have not done so, update to the latest versions of RealismOverhaul (>= 13.0) and ROEngines (>= 1.7).**
+1. **If you have not done so, update to the latest *release* versions of RealismOverhaul (>= 13.0) and ROEngines (>= 1.7).**
-2. **Install the latest version of [Waterfall](https://github.com/post-kerbin-mining-corporation/Waterfall).**
+2. **Install the latest version of Waterfall Core, either from CKAN or the [forum page](https://forum.kerbalspaceprogram.com/index.php?/topic/196309-*).**
-   * ROE-Waterfall and Waterfall are two separate things.
-ROE-Waterfall provides configurations for Realism Overhaul engines, Waterfall provides the effects themselves.
-ROE-Waterfall is to Waterfall as RealPlume-Stock is to RealPlume. *You need both.*
+   * ROE-Waterfall and Waterfall Core are two separate things.
+ROE-Waterfall provides configurations for Realism Overhaul engines, Waterfall Core provides the effects themselves.
+ROE-Waterfall is to Waterfall Core as RealPlume-Stock is to RealPlume. *You need both.*
 3. Download this package: Press the green button "Code" and click on "Download ZIP".
-4. Unpack the `RealismOverhaul`, `ROEngines`, and `ROCapsules` folders into `GameData` and *agree* to overwrite.
+4. Copy the `RealismOverhaul`, `ROEngines`, and `ROCapsules` folders from the zip file into `GameData` and *agree* to overwrite.
    1. The `Extras` folder, as the name indicates, is optional.
 Don't use it unless you know exactly what you need from it.
 5. Launch the game.